yytkal/notes/book notes/computer_architecture.md

 **summarize the performance** results of the suite
 *   Average: compare the arithmetic means of the execution times of the programs in the suite.
 *   Weighted Average: add a weighting factor to each benchmark and use the weighted arithmetic mean as the single number to summarize performance.
-*   **SPECratio**: normalize execution times to a reference computer by dividing the time on the reference computer by the time on the computer being rated, yielding a ratio proportional to performance.
+*   SPECratio: normalize execution times to a reference computer by dividing the time on the reference computer by the time on the computer being rated, yielding a ratio proportional to performance.
 Because a SPECRatio is a ratio rather than an absolute execution time, the mean must be computed using the geometric mean.
 *   GeoMean: the motivations to use the geometric mean are substantial, especially when we use performance ratios to make comparisons.

 # Principles of Computer Design
-#card
 Take Advantage of Parallelism::is one of the most important methods for improving performance.
 Principle of Locality::Programs tend to reuse data and instructions they have used recently.
 A widely held rule of thumb is that a program spends 90% of its execution time in only 10% of the code.
 Temporal locality::states that recently accessed items are likely to be accessed in the near future.
 Spatial locality::says that items whose addresses are near one another tend to be referenced close together in time.
 Focus on the Common Case::In making a design trade-off, favor the frequent case over the infrequent case.  the frequent case is often simpler and can be done faster than the infrequent case.

-# Amdahl’s Law
-#card
-speedup=execution time without optimization/execution time with optimization Amdahl’s law expresses the law of diminishing returns: The incremental improvement in speedup gained by an improvement of just a portion of the computation diminishes as improvements are added.

 # The Processor Performance Equation
-#card
 Essentially all computers are constructed using a clock running at a constant rate.
 Processor performance is dependent upon three characteristics: clock cycle (or rate), clock cycles per instruction, and instruction count
 Ticks, cycles::these discrete time events.
 Computer designers refer to the time of a clock period by its duration (e.g., 1 ns) or by its rate (e.g., 1 GHz).